 Prerequisites and other notes: Introduction to Foods is a prerequisite.
-This is the first course of a four credit career and technology education Food Service and Hospitality Management completer program.
+This is the first course of a four credit Career and Technical Education Food Service and Hospitality Management completer program.
 Students will have the opportunity to begin to accrue hours to meet a 400-hour internship requirement through ProStart and earn the ServSafe credential.
 All students enrolled in this course must take the National Restaurant Association Educational Foundation (NRAEF) Level I end-of-course exam.